(See Note1 below for explanation of “-ight”)

 - Mother sighed.
 “Yes, you may write it in braille if you wish.
 Just write it.”

-A rite is a ceremonial procedure performed to observe a special events in the lives of the group.
+A rite is a ceremonial procedure performed to observe a special event in the life of the group.
 Religions have rites to celebrate births, acceptance into their group, marriages, deaths, etc. Schools celebrate graduation of their students.
 Some companies have annual appreciation dinners to recognize outstanding employees.

 - The annual rite of a birthday party includes having cake.